-ENG 096 REGENTS ESSAY REVIEW: 5 hours institutional credit.
-Intensive individualized instruction in English writing and composition.
-For students who have special writing problems that cannot be solved using traditional classroom teaching methods, and for students who fail to meet the requirements of the University System's Regents' Test.
+ENG 096 REGENTS' ESSAY REVIEW: 5 hours institutional credit.
+Intensive classroom instruction and individualized conferences in English composition skills and strategies designed for those students who fail to meet the essay requirements of the University System Regents' Test.
 Fall, Winter, Spring and Summer.

 ENG 098 DEVELOPMENTAL ENGLISH: 5 hours institutional credit.
 Five recitations each week.
+Work outside class in computer grammar lab required.
 For students who exhibit marked deficiencies in the basic skills of written communication and grammar.
-The course will concentrate on fundamental sentence elements to provide students with an adequate background for successful composition.
-The final grade will be determined by the Basic Skills Examination and a writing sample.
-Students will go from ENG 098 into ENG 099.
+The course will concentrate on fundamental sentence elements and paragraphing strategies to provide students with an adequate background for creating successful compositions.
+The final grade will be determined by completion of all assigned courses and lab work, culminating in a final exam testing both grammar and composition skills, as well as the Basic Skills Exam.
+Students will go from English 098 to English 099.
 Fall, Winter, Spring and Summer.

 ENG 099 DEVELOPMENTAL ENGLISH: 5 hours institutional credit.
+Prerequisite: C or better in English 098 or placement through Basic Skills Examination.
 Five recitations each week.
-For students whose writing deficiencies require work with the paragraph, essay techniques, and grammar review.
-Adequate scores on the Basic Skills Examination will be necessary for a student to enter LST 101.
-To exit English 099 into English 101, a student will have to pass the Basic Skills Examination and a writing sample.
-Fall, Winter, Spring and Summer.
+Work outside class in computer grammar lab required.
+For students whose writing deficiencies require work with paragraph and essay structure and development, as well as a grammar review.
+To exit English 099 into English 101, a student must meet three criteria: earning adequate scores on all required course and lab work, culminating in a final exam; passing the Basic Skills Exam; and earning a passing grade on the divisional Writing Proficiency Exam.
+Fall, Winter, Spring and